stateful/docs.runme.dev/docs/installation/windows.md

 You can also access Runme from your CLI with WSL on your Windows machine.
 To use the Runme CLI on your WSL server, follow these steps:

-1. **Connect to WSL**
+### 1. Connect to WSL

 Open your terminal and run the command below:

 ```bash {"id":"01J583JVRDADD3Y3TG3YRJNV4Y"}
 wsl